 For the most part, dark chocolate is healthy because it restricts the amount of sugar and contains much larger amounts of cacao.

 The fact that some bars are virtually sugar-free chocolate also plays a part in the health benefits.

-Sugar is possibly the most damaging food product in the human diet, and a wealth of studies show the detrimental role it plays in declining health.
+Sugar is one of the most damaging food products in the human diet, and a wealth of studies show the detrimental role it plays in declining health.

 Overall, low carb chocolate has the best of both worlds due to more health-protective compounds and a whole lot less sugar.

-Is Low Carb Chocolate and Dark Chocolate the Same?
+Is Low Sugar Chocolate and Dark Chocolate the Same?